peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  options for controlling how the object is encoded to CBOR data format.
 If the object is convertible to a CBOR map or a CBOR object that contains CBOR maps, the keys to those maps are written out to the data stream in an undefined order.
+The example code given in <see cref='M:PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can be used to write out certain keys of a CBOR map in a given order.
  Currently, the following objects are supported: <ul> <li>Lists of CBORObject.</li> <li>Maps of CBORObject.
-The keys to the map are written out to the data stream in an undefined order.</li> <li>Null.</li> <li>Byte arrays, which will always be written as definite-length byte strings.</li> <li>String objects, which will be written as indefinite-length text strings if their size exceeds a certain threshold (this behavior may change in future versions of this library).</li> <li>Any object accepted by the FromObject static methods.</li></ul>
+The keys to the map are written out to the data stream in an undefined order.</li>
+ <li>Null.</li> <li>Byte arrays, which will always be written as
+ definite-length byte strings.</li> <li>String objects, which will be written as indefinite-length text strings if their size exceeds a certain threshold (this behavior may change in future versions of this library).</li> <li>Any object accepted by the FromObject static methods.</li></ul>

 **Parameters:**